aminelamuadni/multi-vendor-marketplace/README.md

 - Regularly update your feature branch with changes from `dev` to minimize conflicts.
 - After thorough testing in `dev`, merge changes into `main` for release.
 - Use pull requests for merging, facilitating code reviews and discussions.

+## Contributing

+We welcome contributions from the community!
+If you're interested in helping improve the Multi-Vendor Marketplace, please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes with clear, concise commit messages.
+4. Push your branch and submit a pull request against the `dev` branch.

+## Licensing

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.